Kotlin/KEEP/proposals/context-receivers.md

 harder to define consistently.
 A generic decorator, that would support brining any context receiver into scope (e.g. `with` decorator function) will result in harder-to-read use code (something like `@with<Transaction> fun updateUserSession` was considered).
-Moreover, brining additional receivers into scope via decorators does not let them to cleanly separate them from the regular extension receiver and to tweak a [Resolution algorithm](#resolution-algorithm) for those additional receivers, such as declaring multiple contexts without introducing order between them and making sure that context receivers do not otherwise affect the meaning of unqualified `this` expression.
+Moreover, brining additional receivers into scope via decorators does lend itself to clean separation from the regular extension receiver and to tweaks in [Resolution algorithm](#resolution-algorithm) for those additional receivers, such as declaring multiple contexts without introducing order between them and making sure that context receivers do not otherwise affect the meaning of unqualified `this` expression.